Architrave: Function

+Modern architraves are typically installed after the walls have been finished (plastered and painted) but before flooring is laid.
+They are often painted or finished to match or complement the doors and walls they surround.

 Indian architecture

 In śilpaśāstra, the Hindu texts on architecture, the architrave is commonly referred to by its Sanskrit name uttara.
 In Hindu temple architecture it is placed above the bracket (potika) of a pillar (stambha), which gives it extra support.
 The Indian entablature is called prastara.

 Dravidian architecture recognizes several distinct types of architraves: